Loco-CTO/Rystal-Music-RPC/README.md

 </div>

 ## Setup
+**This is designed specifically for the official Rystal Music Bot instance.
+If you have hosted your own version, you will need to create your own distribution using Nextcord Jukebox RPC Client.**

 Download the latest [release](https://github.com/Rystal-Team/Rystal-Music-RPC/releases/latest) from [Releases](https://github.com/Rystal-Team/Rystal-Music-RPC/releases).

 You can either choose Client Setup which would automatically install the program on your computer.
 Or you could choose the unpack version which does not require any installation.